linkerd/website/linkerd.io/content/2/upgrade.md

 Server version: v18.8.1
 ```

-With `Server version: v18.8.1` reflecting whatever version of the control plane
+It is expected that the Client and Server versions won't match at this point in
-you are currently running.
-Don't worry, we haven't modified anything running on
+the process.
+Nothing has been changed on the cluster, only the local CLI has
-the cluster yet.
+been updated.

 ### Notes

-- Until you update the control plane, most CLI commands will not work.
+- Until you upgrade the control plane, most CLI commands will not work.

 ## Upgrade the control plane